Visit This Small town With A Famous Mill From The Civil War

-Soldiers from both the North and the South tramped over their roads, camped in their fields, and fought battles and skirmishes around their small farms and sprawling plantations.
+During the Civil War, soldiers from both the North and the South tramped over the roads, camped in the fields, and fought battles and skirmishes around the small farms and sprawling plantations surrounding Aldie.

-Mosby Plays A Role In This Small Town with a Famous Mill
+A Famous Tie To This Small Town with a Famous Mill

 My interest in Aldie stems from my interest in all things Mosby (Col. John Singleton Mosby).